The traditional clinical development model needs to change.

-Find out more about how other organisations such as TEVA and UCB Biosciences are managing the evolving challengest of drug development and the unique insights of an eminenet Doctor who has unique insights because of his varying rolese in the industry.
+Find out more about how other organisations such as TEVA and UCB Biosciences are managing the evolving challenges of drug development and read the insights of an eminent doctor who has a unique perspective due to his varying roles in the industry.

 Topics covered in the report: